Toggle menu

 • Applicants occupying a property which has been assessed as posing a high health and safety risk.

-• Housing Association tenants within Breckland who are assessed as have two or more bedrooms more than they need and are willing to move to a smaller property.
+• Housing Association tenants within Breckland who are assessed as have two or more bedrooms more than they need and are wanting to downsize.

 • Applicants who have been assessed as needing two more bedrooms than they currently have.